Vonn Bell: 2016

-2017 season
+2017

-During training camp, Bell competed against rookie Marcus Williams for the job as the starting free safety.
-Head coach Sean Payton officially named him the starter to begin the regular season, alongside strong safety Kenny Vaccaro.
+During training camp, Bell competed against rookie second-round pick Marcus Williams for the job as the starting free safety after it was available following the departure of Jairus Byrd.
+Head coach Sean Payton named Marcus Williams and Kenny Vaccaro the starting safeties to begin the season,l with Bell as a backup free safety.

-During Week 6, Bell recorded five combined tackles and made his first solo sack on Matthew Stafford during a 52–38 win against the Detroit Lions.
+During Week 6, Bell recorded five combined tackles (four solo) and made his first solo sack on Matthew Stafford during a 52–38 win against the Detroit Lions.
 In Week 11, he collected a season-high 13 combined tackles (ten solo) and a sack in a 34–31 victory over the Washington Redskins.
-The following week, Bell made 11 combined tackles (nine solo) and sacked Jared Goff once during a 26–20 road loss against the Los Angeles Rams.

-Bell finished his second professional season with 83 combined tackles (62 solo), 4.5 sacks, and two pass deflections in 16 games and ten starts.
-Pro Football Focus gave Bell an overall grade of 68.7, ranking him 65th among all qualifying safeties in 2017.
+The following week, Bell made 11 combined tackles (nine solo) and sacked Jared Goff once during a 26–20 loss at the Los Angeles Rams.
+He finished his sophomore season in 2017 with 83 combined tackles (62 solo), 4.5 sacks, and two pass deflections in 16 games and ten starts.
+Pro Football Focus (PFF) gave Bell an overall grade of 68.7, ranking him 65th among all qualifying safeties in 2017.

-The Saints finished atop the NFC South with an 11–5 record.
-On January 7, 2018, Bell started in his first NFL playoff game and recorded nine combined tackles and sacked Cam Newton in a 31–26 victory against the Carolina Panthers in the NFC Wildcard Game.
-The following week, he made eight solo tackles during a 29–24 road loss against the Minnesota Vikings in the NFC Divisional Round.
+The New Orleans Saints finished the 2017 NFL season atop the NFC South with an 11–5 record.
+On January 7, 2018, Bell started in his first NFL playoff game and recorded nine combined tackles (seven solo) and sacked Cam Newton in a 31–26 victory against the Carolina Panthers in the NFC Wildcard Game.
+The following week, he made eight combined tackles (five solo) during a 29–24 loss at the Minnesota Vikings in the National Football Conference (NFC) Divisional Round.

-2018 season
+2018

-Throughout training camp, Bell competed against Kurt Coleman to be the starting strong safety.
+Throughout training camp, Bell competed against Kurt Coleman to be the starting strong safety following the departure of Kenny Vaccaro.
 Head coach Sean Payton named Bell the backup strong safety to begin the regular season.
 During Week 16, he collected a season-high ten combined tackles (seven solo) during a 31–28 victory against the Pittsburgh Steelers.

-Bell finished his third season with a career-high 89 combined tackles (63 solo), three pass deflections, one sack, and one forced fumble in 16 games and eight starts.
+He finished his third season with a career-high 89 combined tackles (63 solo), three pass deflections, one sack, and one forced fumble in 16 games and eight starts.
 Bell shared the starting strong safety role with Kurt Coleman in 2018 and was also the nickel back in packages the required five defensive backs.
-Bell received an overall grade of 74.3 from Pro Football Focus in 2018, which ranked 24th among all qualified safeties.
+Bell received an overall grade of 74.3 from PFF in 2018, which ranked 24th among all qualified safeties.